oslabs-beta/Catalyst/README.md

 ![](https://i.imgur.com/o1EVl5B.gif)

-  Opitonally, You can select which file you want to generate tests and preview the componet of choice on the right.
+  Opitonally, You can select which file you want to generate tests and preview the component of choice on the right.

 ![](https://i.imgur.com/XV6acqK.gif)